www2k/ng2-toastr/README.md

 The project is in progress since it's built with Angular 2 Beta.

 The lib is inspired by [angular-toastr] (https://github.com/Foxandxss/angular-toastr), and will show bootstrap-like toasts.
+Please update Angular 2 to version 2.0.0-beta.2 to avoid any unexpected issues.

 ![Examples](toastr-examples.jpg?raw=true "Bootstrap Toasts")